Ben Dai

 news

-Sep 1, 2024 I recently published a preprint on ensemble learning with calibrated losses.
+May 16, 2025 The method ensemble learning with calibrated losses that we recently developed has been accepted for publication at ICML 2025.
 For further details, please refer to the arXiv and GitHub links.

 Jan 1, 2024 I am currently engaged in the SToAT project, where we are recruiting students to work as short-term RAs for the development of open-source statistical toolkits.